impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

  - I create a prototype file containing the character "a",
  - I make a directory named `shims` with 4 text files, 3 of which match the prototype and one of which does not.
  - I then paste an identical `remove_outdated_shims` function into the shell, with only some extra loglines and a counter variable added.
  - I increment the counter before every run and log the count # to the screen.
-To perform this increment, I use the "let" syntax, described more [here](https://web.archive.org/web/20220930062328/https://linuxize.com/post/bash-increment-decrement-variable/).
+To perform this increment, I use the "let" syntax, described more [here](https://web.archive.org/web/20220930062328/https://linuxize.com/post/bash-increment-decrement-variable/){:target="_blank" rel="noopener"}.
  - Lastly, I call the function in the terminal with the appropriate env var values set for `$SHIM_PATH` and `PROTOTYPE_SHIM_PATH`.

 As I thought, the counter only outputs once, and we never see the `about to delete all shims` logline, meaning we didn't reach the shim whose contents differ from the prototype.
 Unless I'm completely missing something, this *might* be a bug in the code.

-I create [a PR for this issue](https://github.com/rbenv/rbenv/pull/1452) and after awhile I get the response that (as I suspected) the placement of the `break` is a performance optimization.
+I create [a PR for this issue](https://github.com/rbenv/rbenv/pull/1452){:target="_blank" rel="noopener"} and after awhile I get the response that (as I suspected) the placement of the `break` is a performance optimization.
 It turns out that it is in fact safe to assume that if the first shim is the same as the prototype, then all of them are.
 Furthermore, the functions which appeared to be unused were in fact kept in place for reasons of backwards compatibility with 3rd-party plugins.

 In retrospect, I feel kind of bad about the length of the description I wrote in this PR.
 It's... admittedly very long.
 RBENV is a major open-source project, and it's maintained by a handful of people, only one of whom seems to be responding to most of the pull requests.
 My process is pretty methodical and detail-oriented, and at the time I felt like I had to walk through that thought process in similar detail, in order to communicate how I reached my conclusions.
 But I need to remember that when I write a long description like this, I'm placing a non-trivial burden on the core team to read and grok what I'm saying.
 Their mental bandwidth is likely already taxed by the burdens of maintaining the project plus their work and life obligations.
 Part of the obligation of submitting a PR is boiling down the proposal to as small of a description as possible, so as to minimize the extra work the core team has to do in order to give it a thumbs-up or -down.